Is your Baby Sleeping Through the Night Yet? Warning: this is not your mother's sleep page.

 I don't know.
 I don't even know what that means.
 When I ask about what that means, I get a great variety of answers.
 Some people think 6 hours of sleep at night is "through the night" other people want to sleep like they did before they had kids.

-I would guess that the kids aren't sleeping through the night, but that the implications of admitting that your kid isn't sleeping are too nasty to admit.
+I would guess that many of the kids aren't sleeping through the night (some do, and that may be just fine), but that the implications of admitting that your kid isn't sleeping are too hard to admit.
 We equate "good sleepers" with good kids, and "bad sleepers" with bad kids.
-Really, we make moral implications from normal baby behaviors.
+Our culture allows us to derive moral implications from normal baby behaviors.
 And of course, parents of good sleepers are good parents.
-And since 80% of us have kids with "sleep problems," 80% of us are bad parents.
-Yipes.
+We would all benefit from trying to eliminate these perceptions.
+I don't think they help anyone.

 Plus, feeding choice plays a role here.
 Formula fed kids sleep differently than breastfed kids.
 Formula fed kids sleep for longer stretches of time and therefore have less contact with their parents at night.
 Formula fed children are much more likely to be sleeping alone.

-The sleep training techniques that have been sold in the US have never been shown to be associated with anything good for infants but it has been associated with bad stuff, like more anxious children and behavior disturbances.
+The sleep training techniques that have been sold in the US have never been shown to be associated with anything good for infants but they have been associated with risks, like more anxious children and behavior disturbances in the long term.
 There is no emotional, social or intellectual benefit to the kids, nor has it ever been shown to help us develop into healthy adult sleepers.
+They might help the family sleep in the short term.
+We need to balance the short term with the long term.
+I know that's very hard to do when you are sleep-deprived.